cassiepearson/cassiepearson.github.io/content/posts/triads.md

 ---

-The CIA and DAD are cybersecurity concepts describing the essential objectives and threats to a system.
+The CIA and DAD describe the essential objectives and threats to a system.
+Although created for cyberspace, these concepts apply to physical security too.

-The CIA triad describes the three major objectives in securing a system.
-These are confidentiality, integrity, and availability.
+The CIA triad describes objectives in securing a system: Confidentiality, Integrity, and Availability.
+Each of the three effects the other two in equal measure.
+A system cannot be available if the infrastructure lacks integrity.
+Further, if accessible to no one, then it is not confidential as the information is unusable.
+Still, it is often useful to consider each of the concepts on its own.

 Confidentiality is important when considering access to data.
-Unauthorized actors should not be given access to data even if it seems harmless to do so.
+Limiting access to the smallest group of user is essential.
+For each user provided access, the threat grows exponentially.

 Integrity refers to the structure of the system itself.
-If a component of the infrastructure is compromised, then the entire system could be damaged.
-This objective is about protecting against data, hardware, system, and intellectual property loss.
+The infrastructure surrounding a system determines its safety and security.
+This encompasses both man-made and natural threats.
+Hardware compromised by a natural disaster is unavailable to use.
+This can be as damaging as a threat actor leaking internal data.

 Finally, availability concerns the uptime of a system.
-In any mission critical environment, it is essential that the system is accessible at all times.
-This is increasingly important for web applications deployed in the cloud.
-DDoS attacks can prevent users from accessing the application costing money or endangering mission critical operations.
-The CIA triad defines a scope for robust goals.
+In mission-critical environments, the system must be available 24/7.
+Every year, developers transition critical systems over to web applications.
+Cloud providers host most of these applications and provide critical security infrastructure.
+Their primary focus is on maintaining the availability to their user base.
+The CIA triad defines a scope for robust security goals.

-The DAD triad describes the three major threats against a system.
+The DAD triad inverses the CIA triad describing the threats against a system.
 These are disclosure, alteration, and denial.
-Each of these is the threat to the corresponding members of the CIA triad.
-That is to say, disclosure threatens confidentiality, alteration threatens integrity, and denial threatens availability.
-This direct mapping provides a convenient tool for considering issues with cybersecurity.
-For instance, the triads can be turned into questions helpful when considering if an objective was achieved: "Does the public server have the potential to disclose confidential information to unauthorized individuals?"
-Although not comprehensive of all potential issues to be considered in risk assessment, the DAD triad is useful when determining potential threat vectors.
+Each of these is the threat to the corresponding member of the CIA triad.
+Disclosure threatens confidentiality, alteration threatens integrity, and denial threatens availability.
+This direct mapping provides a convenient tool for threat modeling.

+Combining members of the CIA and DAD triads yields helpful questions.
+For instance, "does the public server have access to disclose confidential information?"
+Using this method, potential threat vectors are obvious.
+A public server should not have access to any confidential data as that increases risk.
+Now, the next action item for the security team is clear-isolate the public interfaces.

 These triads are guidelines rather than rigid categories.
-Most objectives and threats will fall into all of the categories.
-However, they are still helpful in scoping and creating a goal.
-When considering that a DDoS attack could jeopardize availability and integrity, the impact of the threat may be considered elevated.
-This could cause a decision to be made that more money should be spent on a commercial solution or that additional safeguards need to be placed to ensure system integrity in the event of an attack.
+Most objectives and threats will fall into all the categories.
+Consider a DDoS attack, it jeopardizes availability and integrity immediately.
+With the integrity compromised, security measures may fail leading to unauthorized data access.
+Compromising all three members of the CIA triad.
+By considering each member on its own, the mitigation of the threat becomes more obvious.
+A solution like Cloudflare may further improve availability.
+Hardening encryption of the data on the protected server improves confidentiality.
+Adding a redundant server improves integrity.
+All three measures are clear goals and together reduce the threat.

+The CIA and DAD triads form the backbone of modern security and threat modeling.

 ## Sources